 Sepp Maier's Clubs: Bayern Munich.

-A huge favourite of German football in the late 1960s and throughout the 1970s, particularly with Borussia Mönchengladbach, with whom Vogts would spend his entire career as a one club man, captaining the side through its glory period that saw him and the club win five Bundesliga titles and two UEFA Cups.
+A huge favourite of German football in the late 1960s and throughout the 1970s, particularly with Borussia Mönchengladbach, with whom Vogts would spend his entire career as a one-club man, captaining the side through its glory period that saw him and the club win five Bundesliga titles and two UEFA Cup victories.

 Berti Vogts Clubs: Borussia Mönchengladbach